lae/web/_posts/2012-06-25-mailserver-dns-changes-and-more.md

 or messaged, following [Michael Lustfield's][] [Irssi to SMS][] article for the most part.

+In addition to the kyoto.maidlab.jp (see my
+<a href="{% post_url 2012-06-25-kyoto.maidlab.jp %}">my previous post</a>),
-In addition to the kyoto.maidlab.jp (see my [previous post][]), I've moved my DNS to [afraid.org's][] nameservers for milkteafuzz.com, and currently in the process of transferring clkwkornj.com to [NearlyFreeSpeech][] (I've used them for about 5 years now - they're great) and will be hosting its DNS on afraid.org, also.
+I've moved my DNS to [afraid.org's][] nameservers for milkteafuzz.com, and currently in the process of transferring clkwkornj.com to [NearlyFreeSpeech][] (I've used them for about 5 years now - they're great) and will be hosting its DNS on afraid.org, also.

 I am set to move to Chicago in about a month (and consequently leaving my job, sadly) and once I do I'll probably start setting things up out of my apartment.